 Eric A. Mendelson has been associated with the Company since 1990, serving in various capacities.
 Mr. Mendelson has served as our Co-President since October 2009 and served as our Executive Vice President from 2001 through September 2009.
 Mr. Mendelson has also served as President and Chief Executive Officer of the HEICO Flight Support Group since its formation in 1993, as well as President of various Flight Support Group subsidiaries.
 Mr. Mendelson is a co-founder, and, since 1987, has been Managing Director of Mendelson International Corporation, a private investment company, which is a shareholder of HEICO.
 He is a member of the Board of Governors, an Ex-Officio Member of the Executive Committee, and Chair of the Civil Aviation Leadership Council of the Aerospace Industries Association ("AIA") in Washington, D.C., of which HEICO is a member.
-In addition, Mr. Mendelson is a member of the Advisory Board of Trustees of Mount Sinai Medical Center in Miami Beach, Florida, and a member of the Board of Trustees and a Past Chairman of Ransom Everglades School in Coconut Grove, Florida, as well as a member of the Board of Visitors of Columbia College in New York City.
+In addition, Mr. Mendelson is a member of the Board of Directors of Partnership for Miami, a member of the Board of Trustees and a Past Chairman of Ransom Everglades School in Coconut Grove, Florida, as well as a member of the Board of Visitors of Columbia College in New York City.
 Eric Mendelson is the son of Laurans Mendelson and the brother of Victor Mendelson.
 Eric Mendelson is considered an "inside" director under NYSE rules.

 As the principal architect of the Company's parts development program since its commencement in 1992 and our Flight Support Group since its creation the following year, Eric Mendelson has unique knowledge in the Federal Aviation Administration-approved aircraft replacement parts industry which the Company pioneered under his leadership.
 Mr. Mendelson is well versed in the marketplace for the Company's products and he has deep experience with the Company's Team Members, customers and shareholders.
-His 33 years of progressive experience with running and growing the business render him a valuable resource to the Board.
+His 34 years of progressive experience with running and growing the business render him a valuable resource to the Board.
 Eric Mendelson and his family are significant Company shareholders, which aligns their interests with other shareholders and reflects their commitment to the Company.

-Laurans A. MendelsonChairman of the Board; Chief Executive Officer; and Director
+Laurans A. Mendelson Chairman of the Board; Chief Executive Officer; and Director

 Laurans A. Mendelson has served as our Chairman of the Board since December 1990.
 He has also served as our Chief Executive Officer since February 1990 and served as our President from September 1991 through September 2009.
 Mr. Mendelson is a former Chairman and present member of the Board of Trustees, former Chairman and present member of the Executive Committee and a current member of the Society of Mount Sinai Founders of Mount Sinai Medical Center in Miami Beach, Florida.
 In addition, Mr. Mendelson is a Trustee Emeritus of Columbia University in the City of New York, where he previously served as Trustee and Chairman of the Trustees' Audit Committee.
-Early in his career, Mr. Mendelson was a licensed and practicing Certified Public Accountant in the states of Florida and New York, though he no longer practices and his license is inactive.
+Mr. Mendelson was awarded the honor of Chevalier in France's Légion d'honneur.
+Mr. Mendelson was previously named Best CEO in the Aerospace & Defense Electronics Sector by Institutional Investor magazine and recently received the Ultimate CEO Award from the South Florida Business Journal.
+Early in his career, Mr. Mendelson was a licensed and practicing Certified Public Accountant in the states of Florida and New York, though he no longer practices, and his license is inactive.
 Laurans Mendelson is the father of Eric Mendelson and Victor Mendelson.
-Laurans Mendelson is considered an "inside" director under NYSE rules
+Laurans Mendelson is considered an "inside" director under NYSE rules.